 - The No Tax Breaks for Outsourcing Act would raise $980 billion over ten years.[iv]
 It would also protect the tax bases of developing countries.

 - IRS data show that US multinationals book 41% of their foreign profits in just 10 tax havens.[v]

 Equalizing rates will level the playing field for small businesses: When multinationals use accounting tricks to shift their profits to tax havens, other taxpayers like small businesses and consumers pick up the tab.
 This bill will help reverse the trend of the tax burden shifting from corporations to other taxpayers.

-Equalizing rates will help restore public trust: Repeated scandals like the Panama and Paradise Papers[viii] have raised public awareness and anger regarding corporate tax dodging.
+Equalizing rates will help restore public trust: Repeated scandals like the Panama and Paradise Papers[vi] have raised public awareness and anger regarding corporate tax dodging.
 By ending incentives for US corporations to abuse tax havens, this bill will improve public trust in the tax system.

 Q & A